Back to Blog

 For this person, Final Cut Pro is the clear winner.
 Its legendary optimization for Apple Silicon delivers real-time playback of 4K footage with effects piled on, ridiculously fast rendering, and an editing experience that just flows.
 Once you get the hang of it, the Magnetic Timeline lets you assemble a story faster than almost anything else out there.

-This creator doesn't need Premiere's cross-platform collaboration and finds Screen Charm's focused toolkit too restrictive for their creative vision.
+This creator doesn't need Premiere's cross-platform collaboration and may find lighter tools too restrictive for their creative vision.
 For them, Final Cut Pro’s raw power and perfect integration into their macOS-centric world make it the ideal choice.
 If you're just starting out on this path, getting a handle on the best video editing software for beginners can help build a solid foundation before you dive into the deep end with these more advanced tools.

 Our Final Verdict for macOS Users